Optical conductivity of bilayer dice lattices: Optical conductivity

 For the diagonal part of the conductivity, the trace in Eq.~(\ref{Conductivity-Kubo-Pi-def}) is real; see also Appendix~\ref{sec:App-Conductivity} for explicit calculations.
 Therefore, we have the following expression for $\mbox{Re}{\left\{\sigma_{nn}(\Omega)\right\}}$:

 The imaginary part can be derived via the Kramers-Kronig relations; see, e.g., Ref.~\cite{Han-Lai:2022} for the corresponding calculations in a single-layer dice lattice.
-As for the off-diagonal components, $\mbox{Re}{\left\{\sigma_{n\neq m}(\Omega)\right\}}$, their absence is guaranteed by the time-reversal symmetry.
+As for the off-diagonal components, $\mbox{Re}{\left\{\sigma_{n m}(\Omega)\right\}}$ with $n\neq m$, their absence is guaranteed by the time-reversal symmetry.

-The expression for the conductivity in Eq.~(\ref{Conductivity-Kubo-sigma-nn}) is valid both for effective and tight-binding models as well as contains intra- and inter-band terms.
+The expression for the conductivity in Eq.~(\ref{Conductivity-Kubo-sigma-nn}) is valid both for effective and tight-binding models, as well as contains intra- and interband terms.
 The intra-band part is nonuniversal and strongly depends on quasiparticle scattering mechanisms.
-Therefore, in our calculations for the effective models, we focus only on the inter-band part; the intra-band part is included in the numerical calculations for the tight-binding models where a phenomenological constant scattering rate $\Gamma$ was used; the latter is introduced as $i0\to i\Gamma$ in Eq.~(\ref{Conductivity-G-def}).
+Therefore, in our calculations for the effective models, we focus only on the interband part.
+In addition, we dispense with the effects of nonvanishing temperature and consider only the case $T\to0$.

+To identify the contributions of different bands in the optical conductivity, it is convenient to use the following Kubo-Greenwood formula~\cite{Mahan:book-2013} at vanishing temperature: